isaqb-org/glossary/manuscript/1-terms-A-C.md

 Design pattern in which an object is used to encapsulate an action.
 This action might be invoked or executed at a later time.

+{#term-common-closure-principle}
+### Common Closure Principle

+A fundamental heuristic for designing the large-scale structure of object-oriented software systems (also see [Package Principles](#term-package-principles)).

+Category: Design-Principle

+{#term-common-reuse-principle}
+### Common Reuse Principle

+A fundamental heuristic for designing the large-scale structure of object-oriented software systems (also see [Package Principles](#term-package-principles)).

+Category: Design-Principle

 {#term-compatibility-quality-attribute}
 ### Compatibility Quality Attribute